msaadeh101/machine-learning/wikis/mlops-playbook-abridged.md

     - **CI/CD**: Jenkins, Github Actions, Tekton, DVC (for versioning datasets).
     - **Serving and Deployment**: KFServing, Seldon Core, BentoML, Azure ML Endpoints.
     - **Alerting and Incidents**: Grafana Alerting, Opsgenie, CloudWatch.

+## 2.1 Compute & Storage

+Idenfifying the proper compute and storage solutions is fundamental to an MLOps platform's performance and cost effectiveness.
+The requirements for ML workloads differ significantly from traditional approaches, especially relating to data volume and computational intensity.
+The main purpose is to provide scalable, reliable resources for training, serving and storing ML workloads and data.

+**Compute**:
+- **CPUs**: The standard for data preprocessing, ETL (Extract, Transform, Load) and serving simple models.
+Versatile and cost-effective for general-purpose tasks.
+- **GPUs**: Essential for *deep learning* and other types of parallilizable workloads.
+GPUs accelerate *matrix multiplication* and other operations for training large models, thus drastically reducing training time.
+Cloud providers offer GPU optimized instances (think `NVIDIA`).
+- **TPUs**: Tensor Processing Units are Google's custom-built ASICs (Application-Specific Integrated Circuits) designed specifically for machine learning, especially for training large-scale models.
+High performant, but less flexible than GPUs.

+- **Best Practices**:
+    - Use autoscaling clusters for unpredictable workloads.
+    - Leverage Spot instances for non-critical training jobs!

+**Storage**:
+- **Object Storage**: Cloud services (S3, GCS, Blob) are the standard for storing raw and processed data.
+They are highly scalable, durable and cost-effective.
+Ideal for massive datasets used in ML.
+- **Network File Systems (NFS)**: Used for shared storage that can be mounted on multiple instances, often for faster access to data during training, or for sharing model artifacts within a cluster.
+- **Data WareHouses / Lakes**: Essential for managing large, structured, and unstructured datasets.
+A data lake stores raw data in its native format, while a data warehouse stores structured, processed data for analytics/reporting.
+A **feature store** is a specialized data store that serves pre-computed features to both training and serving pipelines, ensuring consistency.

+- **Best Practices**:
+    - Always separate Raw, Curated and Production-ready datasets (Medallion architecture)
+    - Raw Data: Object storage like S3, GCS, Azure Blob, Data Lakes.
+    - Feature Storage: Feature stores like Feast, Tecton, Vertex AI Store.
+    - Model Storage: Model registries like MLflow, Vertex AI, SafeMaker, Azure ML.
+    - Artifact Storage: Versioned storage using DVC, Git, MLFlow artifacts.
+    - Logging/Monitoring: Time-series DBs (Prometheus, InfluxDB, ElasticSearch)

+**On-Prem Considerations**:
+    - Hardware procurement times
+    - GPU Clusters for training workloads.
+    - Network bandwidth for data transfers.
+    - Compliance Requirements (GDPR, HIPAA, SOC2)

+## 2.2 Containers & Orchestration

+*Containers* and *orchestration* tools are the backbone of modern, scalable MLOps infrastructure.
+They provide a reproducible and portable environment for running ML workflows.

+**Containers**: A container packages an application and all its dependencies (code, runtime, libraries) into a single, isolated unit (e.g Docker).
+Using containers for ML pipelines solves the *"it works on my machine"* problem by ensuring that the exact same environment used for development is used for production.
+This is critical for reproducibility, as ML models are sensitive to library versions and environment configurations.

+- **Best Practices for Containers**:
+    - Use lightweight base images (e.g. `python:slim`)
+    - Pin dependency versions.
+    - Include custom CA certs, GPU drivers and runtime libs wherever necessary.
+    - **ALWAYS** scan your images for vulnerabilities.

+**Orchestration**: Orchestration tools manage the lifecycle of containers at scale.
+- **Kubernetes (K8s)**: The industry standard for container orchestration.
+Kubernetes automates the deployment, scaling, and management of containerized applications.
+For MLOps, it's used to manage compute clusters for model training and to run model-serving microservices.

+- **Kubeflow**: An open-source project *built on Kubernetes clusters*, specifically designed to make ML pipelines portable and scalable.
+It provides a platform for running Jupyter notebooks, training models, and deploying them to production.
+Installed using Kustomize, Helm, or Manifests from Github.

+- **Best Practices for Orchestration**:
+    - If using the same cluster, isolate environments with namespaces.
+    - ALWAYS define resource requests and limits for pods.
+    - Apply autoscaling preferences: HPA/VPA for inference, and the cluster autoscaler for training.
+    - Treat the infrastructure as code (Terraform, OpenTofu, Helm, Kustomize)

+## 2.3 Security

+*Security* in MLOps is a multi-layered concern that extends beyond traditional application security to include data, models, and the ML platform itself.
+All aspects of security must be considered, including using service accounts for automation, Vnet isolation, encryption and more.

+**Data Security**: Protecting sensitive data.
+Mask or anonymize sensitive features, monitor for *data exfiltration*.
+- **Encryption**: Data should be encrypted both in transit (TLS) and at rest (e.g. encrypted storage buckets).
+Keys can be customer managed or cloud managed.
+Use database encryption (TDE, field-level encryption).
+Use T-SQL to control Row and Column level security.
+- **Access Control**: Use Role-Based Access Control (**RBAC**) to restrict who can access, modify or delete a dataset or model.
+This prevents unauthorized access to sensitive information.

+**Model Security**: The models themselves must be secured.
+Control access and protect the endpoints with API rate limiting, model encryption and obfuscation.
+- **Model Tampering**: Ensure the integrity of models from training to deployment to prevent malicious actors from injecting backdoors.
+Use digital signatures or hash checks to verify model artifacts.
+Use model *watermarking* and *logging* to detect misuse.
+- **Adversarial Attacks**: Subtle changes to input data can cause the model to make incorrect predictions.
+MLOps security involves monitoring and mitigating these attacks (e.g. evasion, poisoning).

+**Infrastructure Security**: The MLOps pipeline itself, including the surrounding infrastructure, must be secured.
+- **Network Security**: Secure VPC/Virtual Networks using a Firewall.
+Consider *private endpoints* for sensitive services to prevent exposure to the internet.
+Utilize network policies in Kubernetes.
+- **Secrets Management**: Use Hashicorp Vault or cloud Key Vault service to store secrets including API keys, credentials and other sensitive information.
+Github and other Enterprise git services can hold secrets securely for each repository.
+NEVER hardcode a secret.
+Rotate credentials regularly.
+- **Image Scanning**: Automatically scan a container image for vulnerabilities (Aqua, cloud-native scanners)
+- **Least Privelege**: Apply this principle to all services and users at every step of the process, to ensure everyone has only the permissions they need for the task.
+- **Audit and Compliance**: Centralized logging either in ELK, Splunk to observe the entire environment.
+Automate compliance checks with Cloud tools or others like OPA.
+Consider data retention policies and right to deletion compliance (GDPR).
+Keep up with regular penetration testing and up-to-date incident response procedures.